drogatkin/beemd/README.md

 The newer version of the viewer adds an instant update of the md view when the .md file has been changed.
 [Buzzbee](https://github.com/drogatkin/Buzzbee) is used for the functionality.
 You can build the library using
 [7Bee](https://github.com/drogatkin/7Bee) or [RustBee](https://github.com/drogatkin/rust_utilities/tree/master/doc/rustbee).
-Since js file from the library is used, it should be available in a source form as well.
+Since js file from the library is used, the library should be available in a source form for a **war** file assembly.